jfzhang95/LSTM-water-table-depth-prediction/README.md

 For more details, please see in [tuitorials](https://github.com/jfzhang95/LSTM-water-table-depth-prediction/blob/master/tutorials.ipynb).

 ### Citation
-If you think our code is useful, please consider citing the following paper:
+If you  use this code, please consider citing the following paper:

 	@article{zjf18,
 	  journal        = {Journal of Hydrology},